Tag: school

 The first time I ran from the cops was about 1969 in the wee hours of a Harrismith Vrystaat morning.
 We were lurking, having climbed out of our bedroom windows to rendezvous on the dark streets of the silent metropolis as unaccompanied minors.

-Near Greg’s cafe we spotted one of The SAP’s Finest, drunk behind the wheel of his grey cop van.
+Near Greg’s cafe we spotted one of The SAP’s Finest, drunk behind the wheel of his light grey cop van.
 Remember them?
 Ford F150’s with that metal mesh over the windows.

 Being upstanding citizens we phoned the pulley stasie from a tickey box to report him.